top of page

 How many people in the group?

-Our tours are small and cater for a maximum of 8 guests only.
+Our tours are small and cater for a maximum of 9 guests only.

 Our 24 years of experience around different species of whales, it doesn’t matter if there are 4 or 8 people in the water at one time, it’s about the way we behave around the whales.
 This means that you are in the water with the whales every time and you will have the opportunity for many in-the-water encounters during our 4 – 4.5 hours on the water with the whales, over the 6 or 8 days.
 You will have time to enjoy the incredible up-close surface action too.
-Minimum age is 18 years old unless you are booking all 10 spaces on the boat.
+Minimum age is 18 years old unless you are booking all 8 spaces on the boat.

 Planning to stay a little longer?

-We highly recommend that if your are a scuba diver and/or love snorkelling, we highly recommend that you stay extra days after our tour and get a boat out to Atauro Island and stay for a few days.
+If you are a scuba diver and/or love snorkelling, we highly recommend that you stay extra days after our tour and get a boat out to Atauro Island and stay for a few days.
 Its amazing!

 Dive Timor Lorosae offer a diving and snorkelling trip to Atauro, but they do need a minimum of 6 to run.
 You could book this trip and if you want to stay on in Atauro, the public ferries back run on Tuesdays, Thursdays and Saturdays.